pcmasuzzo/pcmasuzzo.github.io/pages/cancer/chemo-pills.md

 112 days with pills x 2 pictures a day = 224 pictures
 ```

-I ended up with 224 pictures, yes.
+**I ended up with 224 pictures, yes**.

 I am calling this my _chemo pills collage_, which I discovered is also a pretty visual and intuitive (for me!) way to look back in time (so perhaps I could also call it _chemo pills calendar_?).

-I annotated some of the images, click the button below to look at some of the _hotspots_ in the collage and hover with your mouse to see what little memory they unlock!
+I annotated some of the images: you can click the button below to look at some of the _hotspots_ in the collage, and if you hover with your mouse you can see what little memory they unlock!

 <button id="toggle-hotspots" class="hotspot-toggle-btn">show hotspots</button>